While some people with small vessel brain disease have no symptoms, others experience problems with thinking, mood and movement.

 Work with your doctor to control conditions that increase your risk for small vessel brain disease, such as diabetes and high blood pressure.
 Be sure to talk with your doctor if you notice changes in your memory, mood, balance or walking.
 Seek emergency medical attention if you experience sudden changes in your strength, sensation, speech, vision or coordination.

-- UC Memory Disorders Center: Vascular Cognitive Impairment
+- University of Cincinnati Memory Disorders Center: Understanding Memory Disorders -- Vascular Cognitive Impairment

 - BioMed Research International: Global Epidemiology of Dementia: Alzheimer’s and Vascular Types